Shuunen/stuff-finder/README.md

 ## Todo

 - [ ] nicer colorful identity ([something like this ?](https://www.iconfinder.com/icons/44859/cube_icon))
-- [ ] BrowserMultiFormatReader is responsible for 245KB of the 320KB js build, maybe let user choose qr or [barcode](https://zxing-js.github.io/library/examples/barcode-camera/) to import only 2 specific readers instead of the fat "multi"
+- [ ] BrowserMultiFormatReader is responsible for 245KB of the 320KB js build, maybe let user choose qr or [barcode](https://zxing-js.github.io/library/examples/barcode-camera/) to import only 2 specific readers instead of the fat "multi", and import on the fly
+- [ ] take a url parameter to trigger a search
 - [ ] find real SpeechRecognition typings (avoid native.d.ts)

 ## Build sizes